-An Englishman is to march 250 miles from York to Hastings wearing heavy medieval armor to raise cash for a mental health charity.
+An Englishman marched 250 miles from York to Hastings wearing heavy medieval armor to raise cash for a mental health charity.

-Lewis Kirkbride, of Pittington, County Durham, England, is preparing to march from the north eastern city of York to the southern town of Hastings, with the specific aim of helping to raise cash and awareness about the importance of suicide prevention.
-He plans to hike this historic route wearing four stones of medieval armor and this brave warrior hopes his grueling 20-day long challenge will encourage men to talk about their mental health, after having fought his own battle with “anxiety and depression,” according to a report in Chronicle Live .
+Lewis Kirkbride, of Pittington, County Durham, England, marched from the north eastern city of York to the southern town of Hastings, with the specific aim of helping to raise cash and awareness about the importance of suicide prevention.
+He hiked this historic route wearing 56 pounds of medieval armor and this brave warrior hopes his grueling 20-day long challenge will encourage men to talk about their mental health, after having fought his own battle with “anxiety and depression,” according to a report in Chronicle Live .

 Norwegian king Harald Hardrada (Harald III.) in Kirkwall Cathedral.
 (Colin Smith / CC BY SA 2.0 )

-According to Brittanica, in May 1066 AD, Harold commanded his peasant army southwards from London to defend the English coast from an expected invasion by William, but his army first had to repel his brother Tostig ’s raids on the southern and eastern coasts.
-Then, in September, Harald of Norway and Tostig invaded in the north of England and defeated an army at Gate Fulford before marching northward, but Harold met the Viking invaders at Stamford Bridge near York where he was famously victorious on September 25 1066 AD, killing both the barbarian king and his brother Tostig.
+According to Britannica, in May 1066 AD, Harold commanded his peasant army southwards from London to defend the English coast from an expected invasion by William, but his army first had to repel his brother Tostig’s raids on the southern and eastern coasts.
+Then, in September, Harald of Norway and Tostig invaded in the north of England and defeated an army at Gate Fulford before marching northward, but Harold met the Viking invaders at Stamford Bridge near York - where he was famously victorious on September 25 1066 AD, killing both the barbarian king and his brother Tostig.

 Detail of "The Battle of Stamford Bridge", Peter Nicholai Arbo, 1870. ( Public Domain )